Tuesday, July 12, 2011

 This misreading, with time

-Reminds me my brutal romance
+Reminds me of my brutal romance

 With her words